Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it humorously describes extremely cold weather.
-The phrase is entirely figurative and has historical roots.
+The idiom is entirely figurative and has historical roots.

 Origin: